 The price for a Balayage session will depend greatly on where you live in the country, how pricey or high-end the salon is overall and what other techniques you are having done at the same time.
 For example, adding additional color will make the process far more expensive than it would be if you were only having Balayage added to your natural hair.

 Overall, Balayage will most likely cost from $100 to $150 at the low end of the spectrum and from $250 to $300 at the high end of the spectrum.
 Long hair will also increase the price over short hair because of the extra effort required.
+The price for balayage will vary quite a bit from that Regis or JCPenney Salon near a smaller town vs a high end salon in Beverly Hills.

 What is a Balayage Service Like?